thunlp/MuGNN/README.md

 # Multi-Channel Graph Neural Network for Entity Alignment

-This is the code of the *"Multi-Channel Graph Neural Network for Entity Alignment"* in XXX.
+This is the code of *"Multi-Channel Graph Neural Network for Entity Alignment"* in XXX.
 The details of this model could be found at [paper link](www.google.com).

 ## Dependencies